32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Senior African-American woman at the gym working out

 During the last decades of life, time will start to take its toll on our bodies, and things just won’t function like they used to.
-A combination of reduced strength, mobility, and cognition is the inevitable fate that many of us must acquiesce to, but the degree to which we experience these can vary depending on the lifestyle choices we make.
+A combination of reduced strength, mobility, and cognition is the inevitable fate that many of us must acquiesce to.
+The degree to which we experience physical decline varies depending on the lifestyle choices we make.
 Much like the longevity of a car is dependent upon routine oil changes, maintenance check-ups, and tire rotations, the human body demands routine exercise, cognitive activities, and healthy choices.
 If your goal is to become a centenarian and have a high quality of life to the end, then these changes need to start in young to middle adulthood.

 Previous chapters point to an association between high BMI and increased risk to develop chronic diseases earlier in life, so maintaining a healthy weight and lean body mass is the obvious goal.
 You already learned that obesity and chronic diseases accelerate aging, but in this chapter, you will learn that obesity can also contribute to early frailty.